-Navalny Update: Russian Doctors Block Family's Attempt To Transfer Him To Berlin
+Navalny To Be Evacuated To Berlin Hospital, As Russian Officials Give Their OK

 "If he's been diagnosed with nothing more than a metabolic disorder, why not let Alexei go to Berlin?
 This is because they're waiting for three days so that his system clears the poison and it becomes impossible to detect in Europe the presence of a toxic substance in his body," Vasilyeva said, according to a translation by the Interfax news agency.

-Both Vasilyeva and Yarmysh are posting images from inside the Omsk hospital, seeking to counter officials who say conditions there are no worse than at the Charité clinic.
+Both Vasilyeva and Yarmysh posted images from inside the Omsk hospital, seeking to counter officials who say conditions there are no worse than at the Charité clinic.
 Their photos show battered walls and hallways, and conditions that look to be less than pristine.

 Врачи омской больницы заявляют, что нет никакой необходимости лечить Алексея в клинике Шарите в Берлине, потому что условия здесь ничуть не хуже, чем там. Вот так выглядит туалет в приемном отделении омской больницы: pic.twitter.com/C6vkVmBT6A— Кира Ярмыш (@Kira_Yarmysh) August 21, 2020